MARION CO. EMA // PUBLIC OUTREACH · VOLUNTEER RECRUITMENT · OPEN

 Time: Per-event

-1. Email Cody Rose at crose@marionco.illinois.gov with your name, contact info, occupation, and what role interests you most.
-Include any prior emergency response experience or training.
+1. Email both EMA Coordinator Andrew Strong at astrong@marionco.illinois.gov and Board Liaison Cody Rose at crose@marionco.illinois.gov.
+Include your name, contact info, occupation, what role interests you most, and any prior emergency response experience or training.
+Open a pre-addressed email →

 2. Initial conversation with a department officer to discuss expectations, time commitment, and assignment options.
 Usually 30–45 minutes.